Theft Burglary Robbery Explained.

 Keeping something you were given in error is also theft, so when the bank accidently adds a nought or two to a credit and you gleefully go on a spending spree then you’ll end up in court I’m afraid.

 Q. I accidently left the toilet rolls on the back of the trolley at the supermarket when I went through the checkout.
 Is this theft?

 Q. I didn’t return the library book on time.
 Can I sell it?

 A. Overdue hire is not theft.
 However the book is not yours so if you sell it you are assuming the rights of the owner so this may be theft.

 Burglary is theft from a building, a building that the thief entered as a trespasser.
-It is not necessary for the thief to actually steal in order to be guilty; entering with intent to steal will suffice.
+It is not necessary for the thief to actually steal in order to be guilty.
+Simply entering with intent to steal will suffice.

 Other intentions, such as find a lost cat or find a bed for the night mean that burglary has not been committed.

-The police will seek to establish your intentions by interview, but not only the interview.
-There are other factors that may indicate your intentions to steal, such as carrying an empty holdall, wearing a balaclava or stacking up valuable items against the front door.
+The police will seek to establish the suspect’s intentions by interview, but not only the interview.
+There are other factors that may indicate intentions to steal, such as carrying an empty holdall, wearing a balaclava or stacking up valuable items against the front door.

 Robbery is theft from a person when force is used or threatened.
 Mugging is robbery.
 Holding a bank up with a fake or real gun is robbery because force is threatened.